LiubovRev/Production-Grade-Time-Series-Forecasting/README.md

 Naive Seasonal (Baseline)	  6.1196  38.17%
 XGBoost (Tuned)            3.9199	  ~23.5%

-**Key Insight:** The tuned XGBoost model achieved a 36% reduction in error over the baseline, justifying the use of machine learning for this specific dataset.
+## Key Insight:
----
+The tuned XGBoost model achieved a 36% reduction in error over the baseline, justifying the use of machine learning for this specific dataset.